Corn Leaf Aphids

 • Excess sap ingested is secreted as sticky honeydew which may attract ants

-• Heavy infestation turns leaves red or yellow from nutrient loss and stress, which may shrivel and die
+• Heavy infestations can turn leaves red or yellow from nutrient loss and stress, which may shrivel and die

 • Colony may expand to tassel at emergence; tassel may be killed from extensive feeding